pakal/rsfile/README.rst

 Possible use cases for this library: concurrently writing to logs without ending up with garbled data, manipulating sensitive data like disk-based databases, synchronizing heterogeneous producer/consumer processes when multiprocessing semaphores aren't an option...

-Tested on python2.7 and python3.5+, on windows and unix-like systems. *Should* work with IronPython/Jython/PyPy too, since it uses stdlib utilities and ctypes bridges.
+Tested on Python 3.6+, on windows and unix-like systems. *Should* work with IronPython/Jython/PyPy too, since it uses stdlib utilities and ctypes bridges.

 .. image:: https://travis-ci.org/pakal/rsfile.svg?branch=master
     :target: https://travis-ci.org/pakal/rsfile

-**Learn more about RSFile : http://rsfile.readthedocs.io/**
+**Read the documentation here: http://rsfile.readthedocs.io/**

 INSTALL